 “Live webinar: How to sustainably reduce your production costs”

-"Online demo: Our latest plant technology in practice"
+“Online demo: Our latest plant technology in practical operation”

-The key: The lead magnet must offer real, immediately actionable value – not a brochure.
+The key: The lead magnet must offer genuine, immediately actionable value – not a promotional brochure.

 Which channels for which situation?

-Not every channel suits every company.
-Here's an overview of which channels work best in which situation.
+Not every channel fits every company.
+Here's an overview of which channels work best in which situations.

 If you have little visibility